thunderbolt181/Tic-Tac-Toe-Game/README.md

 - PvP

 **This code is like an api.
 You can use specific functions for specific things**
-- pvp(player, row, column) => it make a move by taking 'player', 'row' and 'column' as parameters.
+- pvp(player, row, column) => it make a move by taking 'player', 'row' and 'column' as parameters and returns the following:
+    - output string => It prints the current state of the game, It will be empty in case of no output
+    - loop => Its is a boolean output stating if the game is ended or not.
+    - player => It state which player should make the next move.
 - AI() => it returns 'row' and 'column' number at which AI wants to make its move.
 - check_win() => Checks if game has been finished by a win or not.
 - check_tie() => Checks if game has been finished by a tie.